austinhuang0131/austinhuang0131.github.io/advertising.md

 <img src="./assets/meme.jpg" width="300" align="right">

-Want to list more places to advertise?
-Please contact me at `The Double-Eyed Bus#6889` or [here](./#hey-you-look-cool).

 This guide only deals with servers.
+You can contribute to this page [here](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/advertising.md).
 Use [BotBlock](https://botblock.org/) to find bot lists.

 More Discord stuff: [Server Guide](./discord-server-guide) / [Issues](./discord-issues)